petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-log-context.md

 The logs can be enabled through the [upgrade tool](../upgrade-basics/using-the-database-upgrade-tool.md) or at startup with a portal property.

-Set `upgrade.log.context.enabled=true` in your `/tools/portal-tools-db-upgrade-client/portal-upgrade-ext.properties` file if using the upgrade tool.
+If using the upgrade tool, set `upgrade.log.context.enabled=true` in your `/tools/portal-tools-db-upgrade-client/portal-upgrade-ext.properties` file.

-Set `upgrade.log.context.enabled=true` in your `{Liferay-Home}/portal-ext.properties` file if enabling upgrade at startup.
+If enabling upgrade at startup, set `upgrade.log.context.enabled=true` in your `{Liferay-Home}/portal-ext.properties` file.

 Next, copy the [`portal-impl/src/META-INF/portal-log4j.xml`](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/META-INF/portal-log4j.xml) file into `bundles/tomcat/webapps/ROOT/WEB-INF/classes/META-INF` and rename the file to `portal-log4j-ext.xml`.
 Then find the appender definition: